-\textbf{\textit{Formalism.---}} In the plane wave formalism (PW), a propagating neutrino is modeled with perfectly defined momentum.
-However, this approximation cannot fully convey the physics of a localized propagating neutrino.
-Instead, we must consider that the neutrino is in a quantum superposition of different momentum states.
-Then, each neutrino mass state is localized during the propagation and has a package width $\sigma_x^2 = \sigma_{x,P}^2 + \sigma_{x,D}^2$, which depends on both the spatial spreading from the production ($\sigma_{x,P}$) and the spatial resolution of the detection process($\sigma_{x,D}$)~\cite{Giunti:1997wq,Nussinov:1976uw,Kayser:1981ye,Kiers:1995zj,Beuthe:2001rc,Akhmedov:2012uu,Akhmedov:2017mcc}.
+In the plane wave formalism, a propagating neutrino is modeled with perfectly defined momentum.
+However, this approximation cannot fully convey the physics effects we mention earlier.
+Here we are going to parametrize the damping of the oscillations by a length scale $\sigma_x$ that is usually referred to as the wave packet size~\cite{Giunti:1991ca,Giunti:1997wq,Nussinov:1976uw,Kayser:1981ye,Kiers:1995zj,Beuthe:2001rc,Akhmedov:2012uu,Akhmedov:2017mcc,Akhmedov:2017xxm}.

-In this formalism, the oscillation probability is given by where $U_{\alpha i}$ are the neutrino mixing matrix elements and $L$ the experiment baseline.
+The length $\sigma_x$ can appear explicitly if we assume the wave packets to be Gaussian.
+This allows for more concise analytical results, such as the oscillation probability where $U_{\alpha i}$ are the neutrino mixing matrix elements and $L$ the experiment baseline.
 Here we have defined the oscillation and coherence lengths, respectively.
 Note that~\cref{eq:general_prob} is the usual oscillation probability, with two additional terms in the exponential, which dampen the oscillation and only appear if we follow the WP formalism.

-The first term is significant when $\sigma_x \sim \Losc^{ij}$.
-In this regime, the wave package width from production and/or detection does not allow to distinguish between mass eigenstates and results in washed-out oscillations.
-Most experiments, such as the ones studied here, fulfill $\sigma_x \ll \Losc^{ij}$.
-Therefore, this term never dampens oscillations and we will ignore it from here on.
-The second term, instead, cannot be ignored.
-It describes the decoherence arising from the separation of the mass eigenstates during their propagation at different velocities.
-The smaller $\sigma_x$ and the larger $\Delta m^2_{ji}$, the more decoherence, and the more dampening of the oscillations.
-Thus, this effect may be important when studying mass-squared-differences relevant to the LSND observation, since they are typically orders of magnitude larger than the standard ones.
+The term $({\sigma_x}/{\Losc^{ij}})^2$ inside the exponential in~\cref{eq:general_prob} is significant when $\sigma_x \sim \Losc^{ij}$.
+In this regime, the wave packet width from production and/or detection is so large that it does not allow distinguishing between mass eigenstates.
+This results in washed-out oscillations.
+Most experiments, such as the ones studied here, work in the limit $\sigma_x \ll \Losc^{ij}$, such that this term is negligible.
+Therefore, we will ignore it from here on.

+On the other hand, the term $(L/\Lcoh^{ij})^2$ is significant when $L\gtrsim \Lcoh^{ij}$.
+This term can be understood as the decoherence arising from the separation of the mass eigenstates during their propagation at different velocities.
+The larger $L$, the more separation, the more decoherence and the more dampening of the oscillations.
+As explained before, this term may be absorbed in the response function of the detector and thus could also be interpreted as a worsening of its energy resolution~\cite{Akhmedov:2022bjs}.
+Note from~\eqref{eq:characteristic_lengths} that the dampening increases with smaller $\sigma_x$ and larger $\Delta m^2_{ji}$.
+Thus, this effect may be important when studying mass-squared differences relevant to the LSND observation, since they are typically orders of magnitude larger than the standard ones.